 Instructions

 - In a medium pot, combine the apples, water, and spices.
 Cover and bring to a boil.
-Then reduce the heat to medium-low and simmer with the lid ajar until the apples are saucy and broken down, and most of the liquid is evaporated, about 20 minutes.
+Then reduce the heat to medium-low and simmer with the lid ajar until the apples are saucy and broken down and most of the liquid is evaporated, stirring occasionally, about 20 minutes* (see note below).

-- Cool the apple butter to room temperature, transfer to an airtight container, and store in the fridge for up to 2 weeks.
+- Cool to room temperature, transfer to an airtight container, and store in the fridge for up to 2 weeks.

 Nutrition